danielo515/obsidian-modal-form/README.md

 ### FormResult Methods

+When you open a form, you get back a `FormResult` object.
+This object contains the data of the form and some methods to help you process it.
-The `FormResult` object returned by the `openForm` method has several methods that can be used to process the form data.
+This `FormResult` object returned by the `openForm` method has several methods that can be used to process the form data.
 Here is a brief description of each method:

 #### asFrontmatterString()